 Select your location for location specific information:

-If you want to practice the profession of pharmacist in the Federal Republic of Germany without a license to practice as a pharmacist, you need a permit.
+If you wish to temporarily exercise the profession of pharmacist in the Federal Republic of Germany without a license to practice as a pharmacist, you require a permit.

 ??document.leistungsbeschreibung.formulare.schriftformerfordernis.0_en??

-In certain cases, nationals of an EU/EEA state or Switzerland may practice the profession of pharmacist in the Federal Republic of Germany even without a license or without a permit to temporarily practice the profession of pharmacist, provided that they are temporarily and occasionally active as providers of services within the meaning of Article 57 of the Treaty on the Functioning of the European Union (ex Article 50 of the EC Treaty).
+In certain cases, nationals of an EU/EEA state or Switzerland may practice the profession of pharmacist in the Federal Republic of Germany even without a license or without a permit to temporarily practice the profession of pharmacist, provided that they are only temporarily and occasionally active as providers of services within the meaning of Article 57 of the Treaty on the Functioning of the European Union (ex Article 50 of the EC Treaty).
 However, you are subject to a registration obligation.
-The Government of Upper Bavaria and the Government of Lower Franconia will inform you whether you require a permit in accordance with the allocation of responsibilities described above.
+The government of Upper Bavaria will inform you on request whether you require a permit.

-In principle, the most important requirement is that you can provide evidence that you have completed full training as a pharmacist in accordance with the law of the country in which you completed your training.
+An essential prerequisite for the issue of a professional license is that you can provide evidence that you have completed full training as a pharmacist in accordance with the law of the country in which you completed your training.

 (tabular and chronological list of the training courses completed and the relevant gainful activities pursued, stating the periods (month/year) and enclosing the relevant supporting documents)